16 Earnings management

 The computation of the standard error of \(\hat{b}_j\) requires special attention because the measures of discretionary accruals in the event period (estimation period) are prediction errors (fitted residuals) from a first-pass estimation process.
 An adjustment must therefore be made to reflect the fact that the standard errors of the prediction errors are greater than the standard errors of the fitted residuals.
 Likewise, the degrees of freedom in the t-test must reflect the degrees of freedom used up in the first-pass estimation.
 This can be accomplished by … estimating a single-stage regression that includes both \(\textit{PART}\) and the determinants of nondiscretionary accruals.

-The invocation of a single-stage regression might remind some readers of the Frisch-Waugh-Lovell theorem, which we discuss in Section 3.3.
+The invocation of a single-stage regression might remind some readers of the Frisch-Waugh-Lovell theorem, which we discussed in Section 3.3.
 But an important element of the single-stage regression approach suggested by the Frisch-Waugh-Lovell theorem is that the first- and second-stage regressions that are shown by the theorem to be equivalent have the same observations in both stages.
 In contrast, the first stages of the Jones Model and Modified Jones Model approaches used by Dechow et al. (1995) use only the estimation sample (i.e., they exclude the test firm-year of primary interest).
 But this is not an issue here because the single-stage regression invoked by Dechow et al. (1995) is actually that attributed to Salkever (1976).

 Salkever (1976) demonstrates that the estimated value of discretionary accruals in the test year can be obtained by running a single regression including both the estimation and test periods and a dummy variable for the test year.
 The prediction error for the test observation (i.e., the estimated discretionary accruals for the test firm-year) will be equal to the coefficient on the \(\textit{PART}\) variable and the correct standard error for this prediction will be the standard error of that coefficient.